deathpat/codingame-java-packager/README.md

 - **removeEmptyLines**: if true, removes all empty lines from the source code before packaging.
 The purpose is to reduce the generated file size.
 Defaults to true.

 - **trimAllLines**: if true, trim all the lines of the source code before packaging.
 The purpose is to reduce the generated file size.
 Defaults to false.

+- **sourceFolders**: a list of extra source folders to package with the main sources.
+Useful to share some code between projects.

 ## Limitations
 - All the classes of your project should have a unique name.
 As in the end they are all aggregated in the same file it would cause name collision issues.
 The plugin will generate an error if this happens.